jimbrig/jimstaskviews/README.md

                TimeSeries.ctv
           WebTechnologies.ctv

-and for more details, including the packages help within the CTVs:
+and for more details, including the packages within the CTVs:

 ``` r
 for (n in names(rr)) {